sensiolabs/GotenbergBundle/docs/pdf/builders_api/LibreOfficePdfBuilder.md

 * `maxImageResolution(?Sensiolabs\GotenbergBundle\Enumeration\ImageResolutionDPI $resolution)`:
 If the form field reduceImageResolution is set to true, tell if all images will be reduced to the given value in DPI.
 Possible values are: 75, 150, 300, 600 and 1200.

+* `doNotUpdateIndexes(bool $bool)`:
+Specify whether to update the indexes before conversion, keeping in mind that doing so might result in missing links in the final PDF.

 * `metadata(array $metadata)`:
 Resets the metadata.